Lakshan-Chamoditha-Perera/QR-Code-Reader/README.md

 2. Click the "Start" button to initiate the webcam feed and start scanning for QR codes.
 3. Hold a QR code in front of the webcam.
 4. Once a QR code is detected and decoded, the information will be displayed in the text area.
-5. Click the "Stop" button to halt the webcam feed and scanning.
+5. Click the "Pause" button to halt the webcam feed and scanning.
 6. You can clear the displayed information by clicking the "Clear" button.

 ## Contributing